Some algebraic structures in KPZ universality: An exactly solvable Random Polymer model

 We now observe from \eqref{push} that the push forward measure essentially factorizes over the $\sfZ$ and $\sfZ'$ variables, conditionally on fixing their (common) bottom rows, which are the {\bf shape} variables of each pattern

 and which coincide.
-Therefore, the marginal of this measure on the common shape of the geometric $\GT$ patterns $\sfZ,\sfZ'$ can be easily computed: 2mm To proceed further, we introduce the $GL_n(\bbR)$-Whittaker functions via Givental's \cite{Giv97} integral formula
+Therefore, the marginal of this measure on the common shape of the geometric $\GT$ patterns $\sfZ,\sfZ'$ can be computed as we will demonstrate below.
+Towards this task, we introduce the $GL_n(\bbR)$-Whittaker functions via Givental's \cite{Giv97} integral formula